How to Check if I Have a CCJ for free? 2022 UK Guide

 But if you can satisfy a CCJ and improve your credit rating in other ways, such as keeping up payments with other credit agreements, you will be able to get credit again in the future.
 If you are seeking credit to solve other money problems, speak with a charity first and discuss the various debt solutions which are available.
 You may be able to wipe some or all of your existing debt.

 Can you get County Court Judgments (CCJs) removed?

 A County Court Judgement will be removed from your credit report after six years.
 It will not be added to your credit report if you make a full payment in the first month since the CCJ is issued.
-If you make a full payment after the first month, your credit file records should show the CCJ marked as satisfied.
+If you make a full payment within one month, your credit file records should show the CCJ marked as satisfied.

 If you need to provide evidence that you have paid back the debt associated with a CCJ – possibly to apply for more credit – you can apply to the courts for a Certificate of Satisfaction.